Short-term health insurance is also called temporary health insurance. It provides coverage during life transitions.

-Limitations of Short-Term Plans
+Limitations of Short-Term Health Insurance

-- Short-term plans do not cover pre-existing conditions.
+- do not cover pre-existing conditions.

 If you are currently uninsured and need temporary protection from an unexpected illness or injury, but cannot purchase permanent coverage at this time, we do recommend purchasing a short-term plan.